DeltaRig/Angular/README.md

 - *What is the difference between DOM(Document Object Model) and HTML*

 DOM is a model of objects that represent a structure of a docment, it's essentially a tree of objects in memory.
 And HTML is a markup language that we use to represent DOM in text.

+- To make a component more reuseble add a bunch of input and output properties.
+Input to receive the state and the output to raise events from there custom components.
+This combination make up the component API (application programming interface).